PacktPublishing/Hands-On-Deep-Learning-for-Mobile/Chapter6/chap6.md

 <github-repo>/Chapter6/</github-repo>

+A new Python library for managing filesystem and paths called `pathlib` will be used in this chapter.
+This can be installed using `pip install pathlib` from the command line in your virtual environment.
 For the mobile application pieces, an android-based mobile app will be built.
 It will be developed using Android Studio running on MacOS 10.13.6 or above.
 The models developed will be converted for mobile use as demonstrated in previous chapters, using TensorFlow Lite.
 Further, MLKit, part of Firebase, will be used to put the trained model into the app.

 // list technologies and installations required here.